kalilistic/kapture-price-overlay/README.md

 ## Background

 kapture price is a loot overlay for use with ACT for FFXIV and the Kapture plugin.
-This overlay shows the vendor and current market board average for any tradeable items you obtain or search for.
+This overlay shows market board data for any items you obtain or search for.
 Market board data is <a href="https://universalis.app/">powered by Universalis</a>.

 ## Preview